Socially Disadvantaged Farmer or Rancher or Agricultural Producer

 - Socially disadvantaged Farmer or Rancher- a farmer or rancher who has been subjected to racial or ethnic prejudices because of their identity as a member of a group without regard to their individual qualities.
 This term means a farmer or rancher who is a member of a socially disadvantaged group.
 Specifically, a group whose members have been subjected to racial or ethnic prejudice because of their identity as members of a group without regard to their individual qualities.
 Those groups include African Americans, American Indians or Alaskan natives, Hispanics, and Asians or Pacific Islanders.

-USDA maintains this definition for the 2008 Farm Bill.
+USDA maintained this definition for the 2008, 2014, and 2018 Farm Bills.

 |